confluentinc/demo-dsp-fraud-detection/README.md

 ### 2. Initialize Terraform Providers

-This step ensures that you have access to the Cloud providers that Terraform will provision the infrastructure with
+This step verifies your access to the cloud providers used by Terraform for infrastructure provisioning.

 Run the following command from the same directory as the `README.md` file.